 Management evaluates the operating results of our reportable segment based upon net revenues and adjusted EBITDA.
 Hotel Franchising adjusted EBITDA, Corporate adjusted EBITDA are defined as net income/(loss) excluding net interest expense, depreciation and amortization, early extinguishment of debt charges, impairment charges, restructuring and related charges, contract termination costs, separation-related items, transaction-related items (acquisition-, disposition-, or debt-related), (gain)/loss on asset sales, foreign currency impacts of highly inflationary countries, stock-based compensation expense, income taxes and development advance notes amortization.
 Adjusted EBITDA is reported on a consolidated basis, whereas Hotel Franchising adjusted EBITDA and Corporate adjusted EBITDA are reported at a segment level.
-We believe that Hotel Franchising adjusted EBITDA are useful measures of performance and, when considered with U.S. Generally Accepted Accounting Principles ("GAAP") measures, gives a more complete understanding of our operating performance.
+We believe that Hotel Franchising adjusted EBITDA, Corporate adjusted EBITDA are useful measures of performance and, when considered with U.S. Generally Accepted Accounting Principles ("GAAP") measures, gives a more complete understanding of our operating performance.
 We use this measure internally to assess operating performance, both absolutely and in comparison to other companies, and to make day to day operating decisions, including in the evaluation of selected compensation decisions.
-Hotel Franchising adjusted EBITDA are not recognized terms under U.S. GAAP and should not be considered as an alternative to net income or other measures of financial performance or liquidity derived in accordance with U.S. GAAP.
-Our presentation of Hotel Franchising adjusted EBITDA, Corporate adjusted EBITDA and adjusted EBITDA are not recognized terms under U.S. GAAP and should not be considered as an alternative to net income or other measures of financial performance or liquidity derived in accordance with U.S. GAAP.
-Our presentation of Hotel Franchising adjusted EBITDA, Corporate adjusted EBITDA and adju
+Hotel Franchising adjusted EBITDA, Corporate adjusted EBITDA and adjusted EBITDA are not recognized terms under U.S. GAAP and should not be considered as an alternative to net income or other measures of financial performance or liquidity derived in accordance with U.S. GAAP.
+Our presentation of Hotel Franchising adjusted EBITDA and adjusted EBITDA may not be comparable to similarly-titled measures used by other companies.